-India risks US sanctions ahead of possible $5 billion Russia defense deal
+India risks US sanctions following $5 billion Russia defense deal

 Related Content

-- India risks US sanctions ahead of possible $5 billion Russia defense deal
+- India risks US sanctions following $5 billion Russia defense deal

 - Trump admin announces fresh Russia sanctions